Posted on August 13th, 2016 - Fiona

 Thank you to my top 3 commenters from last week:

-1st Merlinda from Glimmer of Hope who commented on a whopping 30 posts this week – thank you so much!
+2nd Merlinda from Glimmer of Hope who commented on 36 posts this week

-3rd Sarah from Boo Roo and Tigger Too commented on 14 posts this week
+3rd Rachel from Coffee Cake Kids who commented on 30 posts this week

 My top commented post will automatically qualify for a chance at the Rockfish wellies below provided other giveaway criteria are met.